sigasi/sigasi_insights/tech/coding-styles.md

 * Deprecated constructs (blocks?)
 * Many, many more!

-If you are interested, we can [implement your coding guidelines configured in Sigasi Pro](http://www.sigasi.com/custom-linting).
+If you are interested, we can [implement your coding guidelines configured in Sigasi Studio XL](http://www.sigasi.com/custom-linting).